 - Any combination of grilled veggies you like, I often grill up some zucchini and peppers since they’re also in season at this time.

-- My Creme Fraiche Risotto without the tomato topping is perfect with this Bruschetta Chicken and some grilled veggies.
+- My Creme Fraiche Risotto without the tomato topping is the perfect creamy compliment to this chicken along with some grilled veggies.